Everything about investing in equity funds in simple English? We’ve got you covered. This mutual fund investment guide includes the following:

 3. Less Stress

 Can you imagine yourself sitting to read through the financial statements of various companies?
 Equity funds take away that burden.
-The fund managers research on your behalf; all you need do is invest that money.
+The fund managers research on your behalf.
+All you need do is let your money work for you.

 4. Better Access

 Several times there are chances that you might not be able to purchase a stock that you love for the following reasons:

 - The minimum purchase requirement is quite expensive.
 Ex: Investors must purchase 1 million units at NGN10 each.

 Thankfully, fund managers are usually ahead of the game when it comes to this.
 Also, they make it possible for you to invest with as little as possible.
 For instance, you can invest in mutual funds using Cowrywise with as low as NGN100.